 The first outbreak of Rapid ransomware happened in late December 2017, and attacks gathered momentum into early 2018.
 There have been several updates to the Rapid ransomware payload, particularly in the first few months after release.
-This activity suggests that the malware authors operated a paid ransomware-as-a-service operation, most likely distributed over the dark web.
+This activity suggests that the malware authors operated a paid Ransomware-as-a-Service (RaaS) operation, most likely distributed over the dark web.

 There have been several versions of Rapid ransomware.
 Rapid 1.0 was the initial strain, first identified in December 2017 through January of 2018.
 Rapid 2.0 followed in March 2018.
 The second version excluded all Russian-speaking countries by default, and the code updated to use of SHA-256 cipher encryption.
 In May of 2018, Rapid version 3.0 appeared, targeting solely English-speaking users.
 The ransomware demand was also exclusively set at 0.7 bitcoin (about $6000 today).
 Rapid 4.0, sometimes abbreviated to RDP, appeared in June of 2018.
 This version introduced a unique ID key, created to personalize the ransomware to the victim.

 Rapid ransomware is particularly nasty, as even after initial encryption, the malware still functions in memory and encrypts any new files added to the operating system by the user under the “.rapid” file extension.
 This unique technique, sometimes referred to as “realtime ransomware,” renders the victim’s computer practically unusable as long as Rapid ransomware remains on the system.
 Rapid ransomware attacks Microsoft Windows platforms, with Windows Server and Windows 10 being specifically targeted.